JiMare/notino-hw/README.md

 ### `yarn run server`
 Runs demo server with data for the app.

+# About

+code modified as part of the selection procedure

 # Homework

 Here is sample code that is not by far ideal.